Minor in Latin American and Latino/a Studies

 Appropriate subjects offered at Harvard or Wellesley

 Two language subjects beginning at Levels III and IV, either in Spanish or Portuguese, satisfy the Area I language requirement.
-MIT offers Levels III and IV of Spanish every semester and offers Level III of Portuguese during IAP and Level IV every spring semester.
+MIT offers Levels III and IV of Spanish every semester and offers Level III of Portuguese every fall semester and Level IV every spring semester.
 Students who demonstrate competence beyond Level IV may either take two advanced language subjects (highly recommended) or two more subjects from Areas II, III, and IV.

 For students who are not required to take Area I subjects and opt not to take advanced language subjects (see footnote 1 above), all six subjects for the minor must be taken from Areas II, III, and IV, with at least one subject from each area.